pbock/fahrplan/README.md

 ### `station.find(name)`

-Starts a full-text search for the given `name`.
+Starts a full-text search for the given `name` and resolves with a list of matching stations and places.

 Example:
 ```js